Katherine Oliver: Bloomberg Technology Summit

 Oliver helped launch the Bloomberg Technology Summit series in October 2012.
 The summits are designed to bring technology and government leaders together to address the challenges and opportunities of growing a local tech sector with a focus on education, infrastructure, growing and retaining local talent and marketing.
-The first summit in 2012 as well as the second summit in 2013 were hosted in New York City, with the second being co-hosted by San Francisco Mayor Ed Lee.
+The first summit in 2012, and the second summit in 2013, were hosted in New York City, with the second being co-hosted by San Francisco Mayor Ed Lee.
 The third edition took place in the summer of 2014 in London in collaboration with Mayor Boris Johnson.
-The Summit coincided with the release of new research showing that London's tech sector is growing at a faster rate than that of Silicon Valley.
+The summit coincided with the release of new research showing that London's tech sector is growing at a faster rate than that of Silicon Valley.

-Attendees at the various summits have included Eric Schmidt, Dick Costolo, Tim Armstrong, and Boris Johnson.
+Attendees at the summit have included Eric Schmidt, Dick Costolo, Tim Armstrong, and Boris Johnson.

 At the second Bloomberg Technology Summit, Mayor Bloomberg released a report titled “Building a Digital City” that found there were 262,000 jobs and $30 billion in annual wages in New York City's tech sector, making it the second largest contributor to the city's economy.
 The report found that the growth in New York City's tech sector helped the city exit the recession faster than the rest of the country.

 Bloomberg L.P.

 Prior to her appointment as commissioner, Oliver was the general manager of Bloomberg Television and Radio, reporting directly to Michael Bloomberg.
 She was responsible for expanding the Bloomberg brand through the creation of global television and radio services.
-She launched and managed 9 international business TV channels and 5 radio services in multiple languages worldwide.
-She hired, trained and managed a staff of 650 in 25 cities and established sales, marketing and distribution teams in Europe, Asia and Latin America as well as North America.
+She launched and managed nine international business TV channels and five radio services in multiple languages worldwide.
+She hired, trained and managed a staff of 650 in 25 cities, and established sales, marketing and distribution teams in Europe, Asia and Latin America as well as North America.
 Oliver also worked as a radio and television reporter and anchor at Bloomberg, CNBC, FNN and WBGO Radio.

-Oliver hosts a weekly “Bloomberg Arts & Entertainment” radio segment on Bloomberg Radio on Wednesdays during “Bloomberg Advantage.”
+Oliver hosts a weekly "Bloomberg Arts & Entertainment" radio segment on Bloomberg Radio on Wednesdays during Bloomberg Advantage.
 Past guests have included Scandal actress Bellamy Young, Fandor CEO Ted Hope, House of Cards writer Beau Willimon, screenwriter James Schamus, and documentary filmmaker Joe Berlinger.

 Oliver has also hosted a series of panel discussions at Bloomberg L.P.
 In October 2014, Oliver hosted two panels.
 The first, with the Tribeca Film Festival, brought together industry leaders to discuss how digital media is transformation content.
 The second panel featured media executives for a discussion on the future of the entertainment industry.